signalfx/integrations/collectd-redis/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/collectd-redis/img/integrations_redis.png) Redis collectd Plugin

-_This is a directory consolidate all the metadata associated with the Redis collectd plugin.
+_This is a directory that consolidates all the metadata associated with the Redis collectd plugin.
 The relevant code for the plugin can be found [here](https://github.com/signalfx/redis-collectd-plugin)_

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)